stfc/st2-cloud-pack/docs/DEVELOPER_NOTES.md

 #### Actions

-Actions are located in the `actions` folder - holding yaml configuration for each action the pack supports, along with a `src` folder.
+Actions are located in the `actions` folder
+    - each yaml file contains configuration for each action the pack supports
-The `src` folder contains a Python code that handles an Action or a collection of Actions.
+    - the `src` subfolder contains a Python code that handles an action, parses it and forwards it to functions in the `lib` layer .
-- the main purpose of these handlers is to validate inputs and forward onto API methods held in `lib` folder
-- we aim to simplify much of these files in favor of `workflows` - see below.

 #### Orquesta Workflows

-We have several Orquesta workflows implemented `actions/workflows` - mainly to create and configure projects in Openstack.
+We have several Orquesta workflows implemented `actions/workflows`

-We have decided that moving forward, we will not be using Orquesta workflows as they are hard to unittest.
+We only use orquesta workflows for simple workflows - forwarding output from one action to another.

+We don't use orquesta to:
+1. Perform complex logic
+2. Using operators like `for` or `if` where it can be helped
+3. Parse any data - must forward onto a python function to handle parsing
+4. Store any state - workflows must be stateless if at all possible

+This is because we cannot easily test orquesta workflows and so complex logic should be handled in Python files that can be unit-tested separately

 #### Rules and Sensors